somefoo/pine64-pinephone-emmc-vccq-hardware-mod/README.md

 # WARNING
-This branch contains overlays to overclock and undervolt the Pinephone!
+This branch contains overlays to overclock (significantly) and undervolt the Pinephone!
 Use at your own risk!

 **Files used in this repository are based on the ones from the PostmarketOS project, originally created by Federico Amedeo Izzo.
 Here is a link to his great blog post: [Link](https://izzo.pro/pinephone-vccq-mod/)**